What Are Opiates?

 If the person experiencing the acute pain is in addiction recovery, steps must be made to guarantee that:

-In a rehab clinic such as Abbeycare, Addictions counselors can work with clients to distinguish the contributions of feelings and thoughts to how pain is experienced.
+In a rehab clinic such as Abbeycare, Addictions counsellors can work with clients to distinguish the contributions of feelings and thoughts to how pain is experienced.

 It is hoped that after in-depth discussion and probing, clients can see that: